fovegage/fovegage/README.md

 ### About Me

-- 🇨🇳 I’m a self-taught passionate full stack development engineer from China
+- 🇨🇳 I'm a full-stack engineer from China

 - 💞️ I’m interested in Hacker, Kubernetes, AI, Go, Python, Java